-The Event Organization is the primary organization hosting the event.
-This organization is responsible for all costs associated with the event and ensuring Mason policies, procedures, and guidelines are followed.
-For Partnered Events, the university organization and the external organization will be listed on the event reservation.
-The external organization will be the primary organization responsible for payment and event communication.
+The Event Organization is the primary party hosting the Event.
+This organization is responsible for all costs associated with the Event and ensuring Mason policies, procedures, and guidelines are followed.
+For Events jointly organized by a university client and an external client, both the university client the external client will be listed on the Event reservation.
+The external organization will be the primary organization responsible for payment and Event communication.

-2.4 Event Client
+2.4 Event Client or Point of Contact

-The Event Client is the primary point of contact for an event.
+The Event Client or Point of Contact is the primary point of contact for an event.
 This individual is a member of the host organization and is responsible for being knowledgeable with the details associated with the event.
 The event client will communicate logistical and financial information to the event or scheduling coordinator/manager and serve as the point of contact for any questions during the event planning and execution.
 The event client must be on site during the event or appoint a designee to assume this role for the duration of the event.